 People often ask about almond extract, wondering if they can omit.
 I don’t recommend it in this cupcake.
 If you have an allergy to nuts simply use imitation almond extract.
 If you don’t like the flavor rest assured, it does not taste almond-y.
 It simply adds a freshness, a refined elegance, to the overall flavor.

-Just look at the crumb!
+The crumb is divine!
 I actually had to darken this picture a bit so you could see that beautiful tender and moist texture.
-I just love how silky smooth and light it is!
+Just love these!

 Truly the perfect white cupcake.